kizniche/Mycodo/mycodo-manual.md

 Setting | Description
 -------------------- | ----------------------------------------------
 Width | The width of the graph on the page, in 1/12th increments.
-Mulstiple graphs can share the sme row if their combined fraction doesn't exceed 12/12.
+Multiple graphs can share the sme row if their combined fraction doesn't exceed 12/12.
-Height (pixels) | The height of the graph. x-Axis (minutes) | The duration to diaply on the x-axis of the graph.
+Height (pixels) | The height of the graph. x-Axis (minutes) | The duration to display on the x-axis of the graph.
 Enable Auto Refresh | Automatically refresh the data on the graph Refresh Period.
 Refresh Period (seconds) | The duration between acquisitions of new data to display on the graph.
 Inputs/Outputs/PIDs | The Inputs, Outputs, and PIDs to display on the graph.